Viscount Thurso

 The Sinclair baronetcy, of Ulbster in the County of Caithness, was created in the Baronetage of Great Britain in 14 February 1786 for the first Viscount's great-great-grandfather, the Scottish politician and writer John Sinclair.
 Both his son, the second Baronet, and grandson, the third Baronet, represented Caithness in the House of Commons.
 The latter was the grandfather of the fourth Baronet, who was elevated to the peerage as Viscount Thurso in 1952.

-The family seats are Orchard Cottage, near Champneys, Hertfordshire, and Thurso Castle in the Scottish Highlands.
+The family seat is Thurso Castle in the Scottish Highlands.